-AI & machine learning (e.g., self-supervised learning, iterative neural networks, diffusion models, sparse representation learning, and domain adaptation),
+AI & machine learning (e.g., self-supervised learning, iterative neural networks, diffusion models, representation learning, & contrastive learning),

-optimization (e.g., non-convex optimization, block optimization, and proximal gradient methods), and
+optimization (e.g., non-convex optimization, block optimization, & proximal gradient methods), and

-with past and current projects in imaging, image processing, and computer vision:
+with past and current projects in computational imaging, computer vision, and image processing:

-vision-based autonomous systems (e.g., end-to-end autonomous driving, visual SLAM, inter-vehicle distance estimation, anomaly detection using drone imaging),
+vision-based autonomous systems (e.g., imitation learning, visual SLAM, & inter-vehicle distance estimation),

-biomedical image computing (e.g., abnormality detection on brain images and microscopic image segmentation), and
+biomedical image computing (e.g., lung cancer diagnosis/prognosis prediction & microscopic image segmentation), and

 We are interested both in developing state-of-the-art AI & data science solutions for these problems, as well as improving fundamental understanding of these solutions.